-In the late nineties, INDOT began an innovative program aimed at beautifying Indiana's roadways, saving taxpayer dollars, lessening the effects of erosion and improving safety -- since workers were not along roadsides mowing as often.
-The Hoosier Roadside Heritage Program was developed in cooperation with the Federal Highway Administration, the Department of Natural Resources and the Department of Environmental Management.
+INDOT in the late 1990s began an innovative program aimed at beautifying Indiana's roadways, saving taxpayer dollars, lessening the effects of erosion and improving safety – since workers were not along roadsides mowing as often.
+INDOT developed the Hoosier Roadside Heritage Program in cooperation with the Federal Highway Administration, the Indiana Department of Natural Resources, and the Indiana Department of Environmental Management.

-The primary goal of the Roadside Heritage Program is promoting and incorporating native plants and wildflowers into Indiana's roadside landscape.
+The primary goal of the Roadside Heritage Program is to promote and incorporate native plants and wildflowers into Indiana's roadside landscape.
 This provides benefits such as:

-Some of the most popular plants used in the program include New England Aster, Butterfly Weed, Gayfeather, Perennial Lupine, Planis Coreopsis and Purple Coneflower.
+Some of the most popular plants used in the Roadside Heritage Program include New England Aster, Butterfly Weed, Gayfeather, Perennial Lupine, Planis Coreopsis and Purple Coneflower.
 Prairie grasses are also part of the program, and include Little Bluestem, Big Bluestem, Blue Grama and Sideoats Grama.

-Creating the seed sites was a unique opportunity and challenge for INDOT employees.
+Creating the seed sites was a unique opportunity and challenge for INDOT employees normally tasked with transportation-related duties.
 A small group of experienced staff members guide the projects.
-District and subdistrict employees plant, water and weed the seed sites in addition to their existing duties.
-Many INDOT employees even go above and beyond the call of duty by educating themselves on the plants in their off-duty time.
+District and subdistrict employees plant, water and weed the seed sites in addition to their existing obligations.
 Department of Correction crews also help maintain the seed farms – allowing inmates to gain skills they can use to pursue a horticulture career.
-With the effort and dedication of everyone involved with the program, the future of Indiana’s Roadside Heritage Program looks bright!

 Indianapolis, IN 46204